-Acceptance into the Montessori Training Center Northeast is based on evaluation of the application packet, previous academic record and a personal interview.
-The educational standards for the course is a bachelor’s degree in any field.
-Exceptions are considered on an individual basis.
+Acceptance into an Association Montessori Internationale (AMI) diploma course at MTCNE is based on evaluation of the application packet, previous academic record and a personal interview.

 Successful candidates will demonstrate qualifications and suitability for successful participation in the course, including:

 Academic skills for success in a comprehensive and rigorous course of study

 Clear oral and written communication

 Capacities for organization, time management and attention to detail

 Ability to collaborate within the community of the Center, its students and cooperating Montessori schools

 The desire to support human development in positive and life-affirming directions